 5. Finally, the cost.
 What will you invest?
 Installing an outdoor fireplace may be a part of a larger garden refurbishment project and so the fireplace or firepit could be just a small proportion of what you are preparing to spend overall.
 Buy the best you can afford, it will provide more heat, be more convenient, stay looking great and will last a lot longer.
 Spend wisely if you want to make regular use of your outdoor space.
 The best gas fireplaces will add value to your home, but if you have a very limited budget consider a woodburning firebowl or chimenea instead.

 Maybe you would also consider an outdoor kitchen to enhance your future outdoor lifestyle?
 We can now match or contrast our Cubic kitchen colours with the wide range of colour and finish options from the Urban Fires Photon firepit or firetable range.
-More info here.
+More info here or come and see us at the Sky House Design Centre.